The Music Department offers the following AA Degrees and Certificate:

 All Music majors must be enrolled in a performance ensemble each semester.
 Contact the appropriate director for audition information or with any questions:

-- MUSCP 42ABCD Jazz Combo Ensemble: Bennett Friedman
+- Jazz Combo Ensemble (MUSCP 42A–D): Bennett Friedman

 Music majors and other serious music students should be enrolled in Applied Music.
 Individual lessons are available to college-level performers by audition.
 Auditions are typically held the first Friday of the semester.
 You can read more here.

-To obtain a key, first go to the Accounting office in Bailey Hall and pay the key deposit (currently $20); then bring your deposit receipt and class schedule to the Music Department Office Manager to check out a key.
-Deposits are refunded at the end of the semester after keys are returned (you will receive a refund check in the mail).
-The locks are re-keyed each semester, so keys that are not returned will be useless the next semester.
+To obtain a key, first go to the Accounting office in Bailey Hall and pay the key deposit (currently $20), then bring your deposit receipt and class schedule to the Music Department Office.
+Deposits are refunded after keys are returned in usable condition.